jte0419/Magic_Wine_Bottle_Holder/README.md

 If you want to see how to desgin and build a double-bottle MWBH, check out this [YouTube video](https://www.youtube.com/watch?v=f5bap2hN8Xc)!

+If you want to see the underlying math behind the design, check out this [PDF document](MWBH_Design.pdf).

 ## 1) Getting Started

 The first question you should ask yourself is whether you want to design/build a single-bottle or a double-bottle magic wine bottle holder.
 With that decision out of the way, you can decide whether you want to use some typical (good-looking) dimensions that I can provide for you, or if you want to have control over your design.